 So how do you prepare for the unpredictable nature of the offshore environment?

 OWEN: The core components of every Regulator are the hull, the stringer, the liner, and the deck cap.
-Each of these parts is built as one solid piece then put in place to create the strength and rigidity you need to handle any offshore condition.
+On our offshore center consoles, each of these parts is built as one solid piece then put in place to create the strength and rigidity you need to handle any offshore condition.
 These components are not just put in place — they are polybonded in place, fiberglassed in place, and foamfilled in place so that once everything is in, it will never come out.
 This means that there is no noise, no creaking, no soft spots.
 No leaking, no cracks, no caulk…and no wood!

 LOU: Regulator understands quality.
 They never compromise or cut corners, and their experts build each boat to the exact standards originally intended.
 Above deck, they know what their customers want because they listen — and below deck, their only job is to keep doing what earned them a reputation as one of the best center consoles on the market today.